 |Unit Y/601/2877: Work with parents, families and carers to support their children's speech, language and communication development|

 The qualification is suitable for anyone working with children and young people.
 It is a Level 3 qualification which is equivalent to A Level standard, so the Award will be appropriate for anyone who feels confident working at this level.
 As the qualification is knowledge and skills based, learners will need to be working with children and young people in some capacity in order to demonstrate their skills.

 The entry requirements will be dependent on the training provider.
 Some training providers may require learners to complete a written test, so please contact each training provider directly by following the links on the Interested in Platform 3? page to find out about their specific entry requirements.

-The Communication Trust is working with a number of training providers linked to the awarding organisations who offer the Award (City & Guilds, CACHE and Ascentis) to provide more opportunities for the children and young people’s workforce to access this valuable qualification.
+The Communication Trust is working with a number of training providers linked to the awarding organisations who offer the Award (CACHE and Ascentis) to provide more opportunities for the children and young people’s workforce to access this valuable qualification.

 The current training providers are listed below alongside the awarding organisations they are linked to: